prechelt/pomalevi/README.md

   and only then start the actual pomalevi work.

-### Output formats: MP4 vs. Webm
+### Encoding type and quality: `--format`

+pomalevi can produce either
-pomalevi currently produces `*.mp4` video files.
+`*.mp4` video files

-In the future, it will default to the more modern `*.webm` (this is also what for instance YouTube uses) and allow MP4 as an option.
+(encoded with H.264 video and AAC audio) or
+`*.webm` video files
+(encoded with VP8 video and Opus audio).

+`webm` encoding currently uses rather naive settings and is not recommended.

+`mp4` encoding is available with four different sets of settings, called q1 to q4, that produce different quality levels and file sizes.
+q1 creates the smallest files with the lowest audio and video quality,
+q4 creates the largest files with the highest quality.

+These are selected using
+`--format mp4q1`
+`--format mp4q2`
+`--format mp4q3`
+`--format mp4q4`
+`--format webm`

+`mp4q3` is the default.

-## How it works
+## How pomalevi works internally

-pomalevi uses ffmpeg's `find_rect` filter to find all frames that contain the respective logo PNG content.
+pomalevi uses [ffmpeg](https://ffmpeg.org)'s `find_rect` filter
+to find all frames that contain the respective logo PNG content.
 It uses the time information of these frames to drive the splitting into parts and to feed the pomalevi player with the stop times for each part.